 monies “in trust” under the guidance of board members from the Eglinton St. George’s United Church.
 His wish was that these monies would be used "for the erection of a housing facility for senior citizens in the greater Toronto area".

 A few years later, a planning committee decided to focus on unmet housing needs of seniors in North Toronto.
-Research pointed to the lack of retirement homes in North York and North Toronto for people living with dementia, including Alzheimer's disease.
+Research pointed to the lack of retirement homes in North York and North Toronto for people living with dementia.
 Many people with dementia were inappropriately housed in nursing homes.